John 6:1-71 - Outline of John (Book Notes menu page)

 Note that He 'constrained' them to depart, before He went 'apart to pray' (Mat 14:22,23).

 Intercession is the work of a priest.
-Note that Jesus is Prophet (v.14), Priest, and King (v.15).
+Thus, Jesus is identified as Prophet (v.14), Priest, and King (v.15).

 6:16 And when even was [now] come, his disciples went down unto the sea,